Pediatric Occupational Therapy

 - The first few occupational therapy sessions are an important time for assessing your child's needs and developing a plan to help them reach their fullest potential.
 By working closely with the therapist, you can ensure that your child gets the most out of therapy.

 By the end of the initial evaluation process, you should have a good idea of what therapy will entail and how it can help your child reach their full potential.
-H2 Health is here to answer any questions you may have along the way - give us a call at (800) 699-9395.
+We are here to answer any questions you may have along the way.
 Find our nearest location to get the services you need.